Build This Now

 Step 4.
 Opt in to the Agent SDK credit in your Anthropic account settings.
 Then enable extra usage with a hard cap.
 The drain-first plus extra-usage model is what keeps your action from silently going dark mid-month.

 Step 5.
-Deploy 48 hours early.
-Monitor the first run.
-Re-fetch the Anthropic Help Center page on publish day.
+Deploy today and monitor the first run before the cutover lands.
+Re-fetch the Anthropic Help Center page to confirm the current numbers.
 Credit amounts and covered features can shift without warning.

 Tools That Make This Easier